• Reading

 3 MUST READ Parenting Tips For Raising Engineers!!!

-Preschool engineering takes form though play and material exploration.
+Preschool engineering takes form through play and material exploration.
 Do you want to know how to raise an engineer?
-As parents, we can not rely solely on the school system or child care facilities to provide engineering opportunities our children.
+As parents, we can not rely solely on the school system or childcare facilities to provide engineering opportunities for our children.

 We must work together WITH these entities to enrich the lives of our kids Here are 3 MUST READ parenting tips for how to raise an engineer.